Kkelly22/Kkelly22.github.io/_posts/2019-10-27-what_is_kotlin.markdown

 The language is a fully object oriented language while still fully interoperable with Java code.
 This allows companys to make a gradual migration from Java to Kotlin.

-Some of the differences are highlighted below:
+Some of the differences are highlighted below per Wikipedia:

 1) Semicolons are optional as a statement terminator; in most cases a newline is sufficient for the compiler to deduce that the statement has ended.